Last updated on March 28th, 2020

 I’ve wanted to try and make risotto for a long time, but I’m afraid the stirring will take forever and it will turn into a big gummy mess.
 I assume you have some masterful trick that will help me get over my fear, right?

-You are correct, though—I do have a few tips and tricks for pulling together an easy risotto that doesn’t congeal into a gloppy paste on the plate, and, even more amazingly, doesn’t take hours to cook.
+Even more amazingly, this risotto doesn’t take hours to cook.
 I’m not going to say it’s a 30-minute meal, but it’s close.

 Contrary to what you’ve heard, risotto will not immediately become a failure if you don’t stir it continuously.
-You can stop for a few seconds to flip a page of a magazine, run to get something out of the fridge, grab your phone, or shoo the cat away from that piece of plastic he shouldn’t be chomping.
+You can stop for a few seconds to to get something out of the fridge, grab your phone, or shoo the cat away from that piece of plastic he shouldn’t be chomping.

 - 1 tablespoon olive oil

 - 1 small yellow, sweet, or white onion, minced

 - 2 tablespoons grated Parmesan cheese, plus more for garnish

 - kosher salt

 - In a small saucepan, bring the broth and wine to a bare simmer.
 Reduce the heat to low and keep warm.